gitterally/missile_command/README.md

 3. **Resource Management**: Each silo has a limited health pool and a finite number of missiles.
 Conserve your shots and protect your silos!
 4. **Leveling Up**: Reaching the score requirement for the next level will fully repair your silos and restock their ammunition.
 5. **Game Over**: The game ends when all three of your silos are destroyed, or when you run out of all ammunition and active defenses while enemies are still on screen.

+## Technical Details

+This project was built with several key software engineering principles in mind to ensure performance, scalability, and maintainability.

+### 1. Frame-Rate Independent Game Loop (Delta Time)

+A critical aspect of creating smooth gameplay is decoupling game logic from the client's monitor refresh rate.
+Instead of assuming a fixed frame rate (e.g., 60 FPS), the main `animate` function calculates a `deltaTime` on every frame.

+This `deltaTime` value represents the actual time elapsed since the last frame.
+All movement and time-based calculations (e.g., an enemy moving `speed * deltaTime`) are based on this, ensuring that the game runs at the same speed on a 60Hz monitor as it does on a 144Hz monitor.

+### 2. Optimized Collision Detection with a Quadtree

+A naive approach to collision detection involves checking every object against every other object, which has a costly time complexity of O(n²).
+With hundreds of enemies and explosions, this would quickly cripple performance.

+This game implements a **Quadtree**, a tree data structure that spatially partitions the 2D game space.

+- **How it Works**: The game area is recursively subdivided into four quadrants.
+Each object is inserted into the smallest quadrant that fully contains it.
+- **Optimization**: When checking for collisions (e.g., an explosion's blast radius), we only query the Quadtree for objects in the same or adjacent quadrants as the explosion.
+This dramatically reduces the number of checks needed.
+- **Implementation**: A new Quadtree is built each frame in the `animate` loop, populated with all enemies and power-ups.
+Each explosion then queries the tree to get a small list of potential collision candidates.

+### 3. Dynamic Aspect Ratio & Responsive Scaling

+The game is designed to be fully responsive, maintaining its 1280x720 aspect ratio regardless of the browser window's size.

+- **JavaScript-driven Scaling**: The `resizeGame()` function calculates whether the window's width or height is the limiting factor and scales the `#game-wrapper` element accordingly.
+- **Canvas Coordinate Correction**: Mouse click coordinates are scaled to match the canvas's internal resolution, ensuring targeting remains accurate even when the rendered canvas size changes.
+- **REM-based UI Scaling**: The root `font-size` of the document is adjusted based on the scale factor.
+All UI element sizes (buttons, text) are defined in `rem` units in the CSS, allowing the entire interface to scale proportionally with the game canvas.

+### 4. Advanced Gameplay Mechanics (Code Insights)

+The game's difficulty and scoring systems are implemented with an eye for rewarding skillful play.

+- **Logarithmic Difficulty Scaling**: To avoid a linear and predictable difficulty spike, enemy speed and spawn rates scale logarithmically (`Math.log10(level)`).
+This provides a curve that is challenging for new players but remains engaging at very high levels without becoming impossible too quickly.

+- **Complex Scoring System**:
+    - **Chain Reactions**: When an enemy is destroyed, it creates a new explosion.
+This new explosion carries a `chainDepth` property, which is incremented from the parent explosion.
+The score awarded for kills from this chain reaction is exponential (`2 ** chainDepth`), rewarding players for setting off large cascades.
+    - **Multi-Kill Bonus**: Each player-fired explosion tracks `enemiesHitCount`.
+The score for each kill from that single explosion increases linearly (`baseScore * enemiesHitCount`), rewarding precise, high-density targeting.

+### 5. Object-Oriented Design

+The codebase is structured using JavaScript classes to manage complexity.
+Each game entity (`Enemy`, `Missile`, `Silo`, `Explosion`, `PowerUp`) is a class that encapsulates its own state (e.g., position, health) and behavior (e.g., `draw()`, `update()`, `takeDamage()`).
+This makes the code easier to read, debug, and extend with new features.
+For example, creating a new enemy type is as simple as extending the base `Enemy` class.

 ### Controls